remonsec/remonsec/README.md

 ### Yo, I'm Remonsec 🔥

-I’m a hacker, a bug bounty hunter, and a pentester.
-If there’s a vulnerability, best believe I’m hunting it down.
-Either I’m grinding or getting my hands dirty with code
+I’m a hacker, bug bounty hunter, and pentester

-no excuses.
+If there’s a vulnerability, you can bet I’m on the hunt

+I’m always at work

+No excuses

 ---